magore/allsky-rpi-hq-camera-enclosure/ASSEMBLY.md

 ### Raspberry Pi assembly
 + Raspberry PI 5 assembly stack with the Hacker Gadgets Raspberry Pi 5 POE+ and NVME HAT
   + Note: there is an internal weather sensor to measure temperature and humidity while testing
-  + When this sensor is not used yiu need an fmeal to femail Qwiic adapter or multiport adapter to connect the RPI Qwiic connection to the external BME280 sensor
+  + When this sensor is not used you need an female to female Qwiic adapter or multiport adapter to connect the RPI Qwiic connection to the external BME280 sensor
   + Side view
     + [![]( thumbnails/SIDE-VIEW-OF-RASPBERRY-PI-5-WITH-CAMERA-ASSEMBLY_thumbnail.jpg )]( images/RPI-INSTALLATION/SIDE-VIEW-OF-RASPBERRY-PI-5-WITH-CAMERA-ASSEMBLY.jpg )
   + Top View